- Primary publisher

 Working with Jack Ross, Kemp edited Classic New Zealand Poets in Performance (2006) which includes 27 of New Zealands most celebrated poets reading their works in more than two hours of recordings.
 Since then, she has edited two further collections with Jack Ross of poetry in performance, entitled Contemporary NZ Poets in Performance (Auckland University Press, 2007) and New New Zealand Poets in Performance (Auckland University Press, 2008)

-Jan Kemp reading from her poems was released in 2008 by The Poetry Archive, U.K. Samples of her poems can be heard and read on their website: www.poetryarchive.org.
+Jan Kemp reading from her poems was released in 2008 by The Poetry Archive, U.K. Samples of her poems can be heard and read on their website.

 Kemp is a long-standing member of the NZ Society of Authors (PEN), and since she moved to Germany in 2007, has become a member of PEN-Germany.

-Jan Kemp's 2006 collection Dante's Heaven will be translated into German by Dieter Riemenschneider and released at the 2012 Frankfurt Book Fair.
-It will be published as Dantes Himmel in a bilingual edition with a CD of the poet reading poems in English and German.
+Jan Kemp's 2006 collection Dante's Heaven was translated into German by Dieter Riemenschneider and released at the 2012 Frankfurt Book Fair.
+It was published as Dantes Himmel in a bilingual edition with a CD of the poet reading poems in English and German.

-Her collection of poetry, Voicetracks, was released in New Zealand in 2012 by Puriri Press & Tranzlit.
-It will be launched in London at the NZ Studies Network Inaugural Conference at Birbeck, Univ. of London on 6th July.
+Her collection of poetry, Voicetracks, was published in New Zealand in 2012 by Puriri Press & Tranzlit.
+It was launched in London at the NZ Studies Network Inaugural Conference at Birbeck, Univ. of London on 6th July.

 MEDIA LINKS AND CLIPS